fanglingsu/vimb/README.md

   - [x] write make file
     - [x] allow to built as sandbox for local testing
-    - [x] add a way to specify the target of the webextension shared objects this is now available with the `RUNPREFIX` oprion for the make
+    - [x] add a way to specify the target of the webextension shared objects this is now available with the `RUNPREFIX` option for the make
   - [x] establish communication channel between the vimb instance and the now required webextension (dbus)
 2. migrate as many of the features of the webkit1 vimb